Skip to content

 When you install the Monk VS Code extension, the following things are installed:

 Monk requires its CLI and Daemon to be installed on your system in order to run your projects and manage your infrastructure.
-Podman is used to run the containers Monk creates locally for development and testing.
+Podman is used to run the containers Monk creates locally for builds, development and testing.

 This is a one-time installation, all components are self-updating.